-A depth alarm warning can be temporarily canceled by pressing both \blacktriangle and \blacktriangledown on the speedometer, simultaneously.
+A depth alarm warning can be temporarily canceled by pressing both \triangle and ∇ on the speedometer, simultaneously.
 After one minute, the alarm will resume if the condition that caused the alarm is not corrected.
 The operator can cancel the alarm as many times as necessary, until the condition is corrected.

 The depth alarm warning will replace any information on the LCD screen.
 Canceling the alarm will restore the LCD to the original display.
-If not already in the depth mode, this would be a good time to switch to it (using \mathbf{M}) in order to monitor water depth.
+If not already in the depth mode, this would be a good time to switch to it (using M) in order to monitor water depth.